The module lifecycle stage: Preview

 cores: 2

-coreFraction: "25%"This mode is convenient for development and testing but should be used cautiously in production due to security considerations.
+coreFraction: "25%"This mode is convenient for development and testing, but it should be used with caution in production due to security considerations.

 apiVersion: managed-services.deckhouse.io/v1alpha1